sufyanshk/sufyanshk.github.io/_pages/about.md

 ---

 Hi!
 Welcome to my website.
-**I have submitted my PhD Thesis and actively seeking a new job opportunity.
+**I have defended my PhD Thesis and actively seeking a new job opportunity.
 Let me know if you have any opportunity at sufyanshk[at]gmail[dot]com**

 I am PhD graduate from the Indian Institute of Technology Madras (IIT Madras), Tamil Nadu, India, where I am developing alloys for high-temperature structural applications using ab-initio atomistic modeling.
 My PhD thesis is on understanding the effect of alloying elements on the deformation and strengthening behavior of refractory metal alloys.
 My thesis advisors are <a href="https://mme.iitm.ac.in/murty/bsmurty">Prof. B. S. Murty</a> (Director - Indian Insitute of Technology Hyderabad) and <a href="https://mme.iitm.ac.in/satyesh/index.html">Prof. Satyesh K. Yadav</a> (Assistant Professor, Indian Institute of Technology Madras).